KTH's exam room template in Canvas

 - Create assignments

-- Adjust the availability date for the code of conduct
+- Publish and set the availability date for the code of conduct

 - Publish the room and assignments

 - Use the student view for a last check

 The front page is the first page that the students will see when they get access to the exam room, therefore it is a good place to give instructions and information that the students will need before the examination.
 The front page has a suggested text that can be used, but it needs to be supplemented with contact information for the examiner.